 There are a number of important factors to consider when you’re looking to buy a welder.
 So before you rush to buy the cheapest welder out there take a moment to read this handy buyer’s guide I put together.

 I know there are a lot of welders out there to choose from and many of them are far more expensive than this one.
-However unless you are welding thick material and need a deeper penetration you’re likely not going to need a bigger welder.
+However, unless you are welding thick material and need deeper penetration you’re likely not going to need a bigger welder.

 I personally do not own this one since I run more production welding and need bigger machines to handle the workload but I was someone just tinkering around in my garage or fixing a few gates around my farm this is the welder I would choose.

 There are a lot of reasons I could have chosen a different welder other than the Hobart 140 Handler but when I look at this welder I found it had more benefits than negatives.

 Below is a list of the things I personally look for in a welder when I’m trying to decide if its one I would buy.